where-to-eat

 Cross the bridge to this traditional neighbourhood and find Seville as it used to be.

 Casa Cuesta, Las Golondrinas, and Sol y Sombra serve locals who have been coming for generations.
-The most authentic tapas experience in the city.
+This is the most authentic tapas experience in the city.

 Alameda de Hercules